open/close all folders

 Anime and Manga

-- At the end of Fun With Dick and Jane, the protagonists have duped the evil CEO into reimbursing all of his employees' stolen pensions, are wealthy again and are happily driving towards the sunset... until a former colleague of Dick's drives next to him and tells him he got a great job at a company called Enron...and the credits roll.
+- At the end of the 2005 remake of Fun with Dick and Jane, the protagonists have duped the evil CEO into reimbursing all of his employees' stolen pensions, are wealthy again and are happily driving towards the sunset... until a former colleague of Dick's drives next to him and tells him he got a great job at a company called Enron...and the credits roll.

 - Near the end of Grease, the principal announces over the intercom that the graduating seniors may go on to greatness.
 One possible glorious future (this scene being set in the late spring of 1959) she speculates they might look forward to?
 Being the next Vice-President Nixon.

 - In Shanghai Knights, Roy O'Bannon wastes most of his money writing false biographies of himself under a pen name.
 When Chon Wang finds out, he is disgusted with Roy, but Roy claims he has invested the rest into something that will revolutionize travel - zeppelining.
 When Chon is still not convinced, Roy claims that it's at least more likely to happen than some crazy invention called an "automobile".

 - In SLC Punk!, a punk in the 1980s proudly shows off his hyper-new laser disc player and explains what it is.
 Laser discs never caught on.